“WHO WE ARE”

 Life in the jungle camp was harsh, especially for former city dwellers.
 Many women left but those who stayed worked hard to gain the respect of the male leaders, and to prove themselves worthy of doing the kind of work usually reserved for men.
 A former soldier in the ABDF explained that in his camp, women were not allowed to undertake military training but a few of the women there fought their way into the training anyway, despite jokes about their bodies and their perceived lack of strength.

 The women tried hard to challenge this kind of hardship and they proved themselves.
 They picked up the arms, not real arms, they didn’t have that, they had to cut from bamboo to make arms, and they had to do everyday morning drill and parades, and the women proved they could do this.
 The remaining women’s commitment to the armed struggle, and their abilities to participate in camp activities, were slowly being recongnised by some of the men in the ABSDF leadership, as the women repeatedly demonstrated their capabilities as soldiers and their dedication to the cause.
 A few women were elected into the central executive committee, where they argued for women’s increased participation in decision-making procedures.
 The idea of a women’s organization, made up of the wives and sisters of the ABSDF soldiers, slowly took root within the organization.
 As the Tatmadaw launched major offensive against the ethnic armies and their allies in the mid-1990s, the ABSDF lost their base camps.
 Significantly, they lost their headquarters, Manerplaw, which the armies were no longer able to provide sufficiently for their members, and space opened up for civil society organizations to organize relief efforts.
 A women’s wing to provide welfare to the families of soldiers became increasingly more attractive to the ABSDF leardership.
-As the former commander of the ABSDF explained “ we just thought they want to form a union, like other women’s organizations, to do welfare, to help families.
-So we did not realize about the gender issues.
-So we thought it was a good idea’.

 In 1995, leveraging the moment for change, a small number of female activists of different ethnic backgrounds officially formed the BWU on the Thai-Myanmar border.
 They demanded that women’s rights be given equal consideration in the struggle for democracy and established themselves as an independent organization, much to the frustration of some in the ABSDF leardership, who would have preferred the BWU to be under its control.
 The name, carefully chosen after considerable deliberation, is meant to signify inclusive membership and more radically, to include women from many different ethnic backgrounds.